thomasronzon/ab2ascii/README.md

 # ab2ascii
 Converts AmigaBasic Source-Code-Files to ASCII without orginal AmigaBasic-Installation

-ab2ascii reads binary AmigaBASIC sources, expands tokens andsymbols and generates ASCII output.
+ab2ascii reads binary AmigaBASIC sources, expands tokens and symbols and generates ASCII output.
 Today there is need for ab2ascii since AmigaBASIC does not run anymore under versions of Kickstart V37+.
 ab2ascii should do exactly the same as the AmigaBASIC equivalent